kwk/docker-registry-frontend/example-setup/README.md

 ## Directory layout

-This is directory layout of this example setup:
+This is the directory layout of this example setup:

 ```
 .